Predefined case just like traditional automation test case. It contains pre-defined steps so that we can test it right away.

 Here is an example of a predefined case:

 To create a predefined case, we need to provide:

 - Title: What does this predefined case about

-- Model: which model this predefined case belong to
+- Workflow: which workflow this predefined case belong to

 - Transition: Action we want to do

 - Data: data provided for that action

 - Key: need to be different from other keys

 So why predefined case?
 Are test cases supposed to be generated automatically from

 Good question!
 Predefined case is useful when we need to test specific case quickly without waiting for new test cases to be generated from